Hexa08/hydraLogOS_Linux_Installer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+See [LICENSE](LICENSE) file for details.

 ## Copyright

 Copyright (c) 2025-2045 Hydra Package System.
 All rights reserved.
 See [COPYRIGHT](COPYRIGHT) file for details.

+## Legal Notice

+1. This software is protected by copyright law
+2. Unauthorized copying, modification, distribution, or use is strictly prohibited
+3. Any attempt to fork, copy, or modify this repository without explicit permission will result in legal action
+4. For licensing inquiries, please contact the copyright holder

-## Contributing
+## Contact

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+For any inquiries regarding licensing or permissions, please contact the repository owner.